 You can disable the Java plug-in in every major Web browser without removing Java from your system.

 Disabling Java in Internet Explorer is unnecessarily difficult.
 The United States Computer Emergency Readiness Team (US-CERT) offers detailed instructions for (mostly) disabling Java in Internet Explorer; however, they are not for the non-technical or faint of heart.
-A safer recommendation is to remove Java entirely (if you don’t need it) or switch to a different browser (like Chrome or Firefox) if you do.
+A safer recommendation is to remove Java entirely (if you don’t need it) or switch to a different browser (like Chrome or

 To remove Java from Windows, go to Control Panel then Programs, find “Java” in the program list, and click Uninstall.